ositaka/soul-healing-decapcms/data/page/home.md

       **The Path**

       Imagine yourself at a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding golden light.
 With each step, you move deeper into the woods and the guiding light grows brilliant.
-And then, Golden Light appears, ascending towards the sky.
+As the Golden Light appears, ascending towards the sky.

       **The Healing Sanctuary**